-- → This document reviews updated capital market expectations, evaluates the current asset allocation policy, and presents alternative asset allocation options for the Retirement Plan. - → When we last considered changes to asset allocation one year ago, the market environment was characterized by historically high equity valuations, but interest rates were much lower than current levels.
+- → This document reviews updated capital market expectations, evaluates the current asset allocation policy, and presents alternative asset allocation options for the Retirement System. - → When we last considered changes to asset allocation one year ago, the market environment was characterized by historically high equity valuations, but interest rates were much lower than current levels.
 Given the much higher interest rates and lower asset class valuations at this time, expectations for asset class returns have increased significantly.
-Meketa Investment Group expects that the Retirement Plan's long-term (20-year) expected return remains well above the actuarial assumed rate of return of 6.625%, and the standard deviation, as calculated by risk advisor Verus, remains below the 12% threshold defined as the upper limit in the Retirement Plan's Investment Policy Statement. - → The asset allocation review process highlights the natural tension between long term goals and short term risks, and should allow the Plan's decision-makers to make more informed decisions regarding portfolio positioning.
+Meketa Investment Group expects that the Retirement System's long-term (20-year) expected return remains well above the actuarial assumed rate of return of 6.625%, and the standard deviation, as calculated by risk advisor Verus, remains near the 12% threshold defined as the upper limit in the Retirement System's Investment Policy Statement. - → The asset allocation review process highlights the natural tension between long term goals and short term risks, and should allow the System's decision-makers to make more informed decisions regarding portfolio positioning.
 Meketa Investment Group first worked with San Jose Staff to develop and analyze a wide variety of potential alternative asset allocation policies.
-This document provides three alternative asset allocation options, along with a 60% global equity/40% bond allocation, for your information. - → Throughout the following slides, we provide various approaches to assessing risk in order to provide a "mosaic" of the risks faced by the Plan, including mean-variance analysis using Meketa's capital markets expectations, historical scenario analysis, and forward-looking stress testing and Economic Regime Management® analysis.
+This document provides three alternative asset allocation options for your information. - → Throughout the following slides, we provide various approaches to assessing risk in order to provide a "mosaic" of the risks faced by the System, including mean-variance analysis using Meketa's capital markets expectations, historical scenario analysis, and forward-looking stress testing and Economic Regime Management[®] analysis.
 The goal of this review is not to declare one portfolio the "right" choice or the only prudent choice, but to highlight the risk and return tradeoffs of different policy portfolios.

-San Jose Police and Fire Investment Policy Statement Asset Allocation Policy
+San Jose Federated Investment Policy Statement Asset Allocation Policy

-$\rightarrow$ According to the Retirement Plan's Investment Policy Statement:
+→ According to the Retirement System's Investment Policy Statement:

-"The Board recognizes that establishing an appropriate strategic asset allocation ("SAA") portfolio is critical to the long-term success of the investment program, as asset allocation is the single biggest determinant of the expected risk and return of the Plan."
+"The Board recognizes that establishing an appropriate strategic asset allocation ("SAA") portfolio is critical to the long-term success of the investment program, as asset allocation is the single biggest determinant of the expected risk and return of the System."

-$\rightarrow$ The IPS also includes the following process:
+→ The IPS also includes the following process: